MicrosoftDocs/windows-dev-docs/windows-apps-src/get-started/universal-application-platform-guide.md

 - Available from the Microsoft Store on all devices (or only those that you specify) that run on Windows 10.
 The Microsoft Store provides multiple ways to make money on your app.
 - Able to be installed and uninstalled without risk to the machine or incurring "machine rot".
 - Engaging: use live tiles, push notifications, and user activities that interact with Windows Timeline and Cortana's Pick Up Where I Left Off, to engage users.
 - Programmable in C#, C++, Visual Basic, and Javascript.
-For UI, use XAML, HTML, or DirectX.
+For UI, use WinUI, XAML, HTML, or DirectX.

 Let's look at these in more detail.

-## Secure
+### Secure

 UWP apps declare in their manifest the device capabilities they need such as access to the microphone, location, Webcam, USB devices, files, and so on.
 The user must acknowledge and authorize that access before the app is granted the capability.

-## A common API surface across all devices
+### A common API surface across all devices

 Windows 10 introduces the Universal Windows Platform (UWP), which provides a common app platform on every device that runs Windows 10.
 The UWP core APIs are the same on all Windows devices.
 If your app only uses the core APIs, it will run on any Windows 10 device no matter whether you are targeting a desktop PC, Xbox, Mixed-reality headset, and so on.

 A UWP app written in C++ /WinRT or C++ /CX has access to the Win32 APIs that are part of the UWP.
 These Win32 APIs are implemented by all Windows 10 devices.

-## Extension SDKs expose the unique capabilities of specific device types
+### Extension SDKs expose the unique capabilities of specific device types

 If you target the universal APIs, then your app can run on all devices that run Windows 10.
 But if you want your UWP app to take advantage of device-specific APIs, then you can do that, too.